 Out of respect for our instructors’ time and families on our waitlist, we cannot hold time slots without payment.

 We are passionate about music education and would like to give all prospective students the opportunity to study and enjoy music!
 Our founding philosophy states that we will not turn away any student of any level if they are committed to the pursuit of music education.
-Please contact our Operations Manager to schedule an informational meeting if you are interested in discussing our tuition assistance for a dedicated student who may not be able to enroll in individual instruction on a regular basis due to financial constraints.
-Tuition assistance and scholarships are offered in 10%, 25%, 50% and 75% increments; in extenuating circumstances, Midcoast Music Academy will offer a full tuition award.
+If you are interested in discussing tuition assistance for a dedicated student who may not be able to enroll in individual instruction on a regular basis due to financial constraints, please contact the Director, Jen Feldman at Jen@midcoastmusicacademy.com or the front desk for a tuition assistance packet.
+Tuition assistance is offered in 15%, 25%, 50% and 75% increments; in extenuating circumstances, Midcoast Music Academy will offer a full-tuition award.
+Requests for tuition assistance need to be received by October 3rd for the fall semester and January 17th for the spring semester.

 At MCMA we love to keep music education fun, but we also take our commitment to music very seriously!
 Students are expected to: